Nanny Taxes in New York

 Paid Sick Leave – New York State

 Under New York State’s Paid Sick Leave Law, household workers employed in the state can use job-protected, paid, or unpaid sick leave for certain designated purposes.
-Families with between one and four employees must provide up to 40 hours of unpaid leave.
+Families between one and four employees must provide up to 40 hours of unpaid leave.
 Households with five or more employees are required to provide up to 40 hours of paid sick leave.
 Sick leave can be used for treatment, care, preventative care, and diagnosis of an employee’s or employee’s family member’s illness, injury, or health condition.
 Household employees accrue sick leave at a rate of at least one hour per 30 hours worked.
 Household employers now must provide a summary of the amounts of sick leave accrued and used in any calendar year within three business days of an employee’s request.
 Employers must also retain records of leave accrual and usage for each employee for six years.

 Paid Family Leave – New York State